 Thanks goodness by then I had learned how accept responses like this one.
 If not, it would have ripped my heart right out of my chest.
 Don't get me wrong, her response saddened me, but I got over it.
 We had the party and it was great.
 Mom had a great time and that is what counted.
 Live in the moment!

 I bring this up for a simple reason.
 After we introduced Harvey into the mix my mother repeatedly asked for Harvey.
 Morning, noon, and night.
 She didn't forget him - in fact she remembered him.
 I got use to these words and they made my heart soar.

 In 2008 she couldn't remember a 3 hour birthday party a few minutes after it ended.
 In 2012, she was still asking for her new best friend - Harvey.
 I did get a little jealous of Harvey at first.
 But then, I started thinking this is the best caregiver tool that was ever invented.
 He was my best friend too!
 Might seem odd having a toy parrot as a best friend.
 Not in Alzheimer's World!

 As part of our morning routine I decided to do exactly what my mother had always done.
 No invention here - bunkhouse logic.
-Also know as - Keep it simple Stupid.
+Also known as - Keep it simple Stupid.

 Before I sat my mother down the kitchen table, I would get her to press the button on the coffee maker.
 That is exactly what she did every day before Alzheimer's set in.

 By then I had the newspaper set up and ready to go.
 Why?
 That is what my mother did every morning.
 Drink coffee, read the newspaper, read the comics, and start working on the crossword puzzle.

 I would ask my mother to read to me from the Front page.
 This was important and a very good decision.